 The most severe cases result in neck muscle tears, which can be extremely painful.
 These cases tend to require surgery to repair the muscles and heal properly.
 You also are likely be in a neck or head brace to keep your neck completely still while it heals.
 If this happens, you will probably be out of work for an extended period of time.

-For a free legal consultation with a whiplash accidents lawyer serving Akron, call (800) 598-7557
+For a free legal consultation with a whiplash injury lawyer serving Akron, call (800) 598-7557

 Statute of Limitations

 The medical and property damage expenses related to your accident may motivate you to file a lawsuit against the other driver.
 If this is the case, it is important to remember that you have a limited amount of time to file your lawsuit.
 This is called the statute of limitations, and there is a statute for different types of lawsuits.